Edirne: Festivals

 The Kırkpınar oil-wrestling tournament is held every year in late June or early July.

-Kakava, an international festival celebrated by the Romani people in Turkey is held on 5-6 May each year.
+Kakava, an international festival celebrated by the Romani people in Turkey is held on 5–6 May each year.

 Bocuk Gecesi is a festival of Balkan origin celebrated in mid-January on what is expected to be the coldest day of the year.
-It is a sort of Turish take on Halloween.
+It is a sort of Turkish take on Halloween.

 Economy

 Edirne's economy largely depends on agriculture.
 73% of the working population work in agriculture, fishing, forests and hunting.
 The lowlands are productive.
-Corn, sugarbeets and sunflowers are the leading crops.
+Corn, sugar beets and sunflowers are the leading crops.
 Melons, watermelons, rice, tomatoes, eggplants and viniculture are important.

-The through highway that connects Europe to Istanbul, Anatolia and the Middle East passes through Edirne.

-Industry is developing.
-Agriculture-based industries (agro-industries) are especially important for the city's economy.
+Textiles, cross-border trade, and education, with Thracian University, are also significant contributors to the city's vibrant and developing economy.